mkalish/docker-history-talk/presentation.md

 Fun fact: Ghent used to be the second largest city in Europe (1300-1400s), famous for its wool This is city sanctioned graffitin section.

+Before this, Operations and Developers were tightly split into their own areas of responsiblity.

 ---

 class: center